giellalt/giellalt.github.io/proof/gramcheck/grammarchecker-testing-overview.md

   grammarchecker/tests (see the `tests` catalogue for formatting guidelines)
 - Run the yaml test and revise the grammachecker.cg3 rules until all yaml sentences pass

-`gtgramtools test -c yaml tests/candidates-neg-posspl-ill-gen.yaml`
+`gtgramtool test -c yaml tests/candidates-neg-posspl-ill-gen.yaml`

 ### 2. Testing precision (are the alarms correct)?